 Buckinghamshire & Milton Keynes Fire Authority is a publicly accountable body managing Buckinghamshire Fire & Rescue Service on behalf of the communities it serves.
 The Authority meets four times a year to discuss budgets, financial arrangements, insurance and financial plans, and to make recommendations to the Fire Authority for decision.

-There are four main registered providers which were formed to take on the local housing stock across Buckinghamshire.
-The council works closely with them on developing new-build affordable housing, either in partnership with private developers or by developing their own sites.
-These providers allocate social housing tenancies in accordance with the Bucks Home Choice Allocations Scheme, advertising available tenancies on a central website.
+The council works closely with registered providers on developing new-build affordable housing, either in partnership with private developers or by developing their own sites.
+These providers allocate social housing tenancies in accordance with our Bucks Home Choice Allocations Scheme (advertising available tenancies on a central website).